samyeyo/rtc/README.md

 ## License

-LuaRT and RTc are copyright (c) 2022 Samir Tine.
+LuaRT and rtc are copyright (c) 2022 Samir Tine.
-LuaRT and RTc are open source, released under the MIT License.
+LuaRT and rtc are open source, released under the MIT License.
 See full copyright notice in the LICENSE.txt file.